wdpypere/documentation/README.md

-# documentation
+## Automatically Generated Documentation

-Automatically Generated Documentation
+This documentation should be generated during the release process, do not edit it directly.